thiscouldbebetter/rando-chrontendo/Readme.md

 A Python utility to capture a random frame from a video in a specified directory and post it to social media.

-Originally, this utility was meant to post frames from the Chrontendo project, a series of videos in which a host known as "Dr. Sparkle" played every game ever released for the Nintendo Famicom and Nintendo Entertainment System.
+Originally created by geoffsmiller to post frames from the Chrontendo project, a series of videos in which a host known as "Dr. Sparkle" played every game ever released for the Nintendo Famicom and Nintendo Entertainment System.